sureshkrishna123/Indian_Language_Translator/README.md

 Using google speech recognition, it will give speech to text and after using gooogletrans, convert the text to english.

 Note: No need google cloud subscription.
 Free to use.

+2. Text to Speech language translation

+For example, if you given the text my name is suresh, first using googletrans it will convert the desired language you want

+After using gTTS, It will convert to speech and display audio and translated text.